 - As per new provision of tax deduction at source (TDS) under the Income Tax Act 1961 effective from April 1, 2010, TDS at higher of the prescribed rate or 20% will be deducted on all transactions liable to TDS, where the Permanent Account Number (PAN) of the deductee is not available. - Deduction under Section 80C in respect of prescribed contributions to savings instruments for e.g. insurance premium, Provident Fund, PPF, NSC, etc continues.
 Investment in "term deposit" having a term of five years or more with a 'scheduled bank' will be eligible for deduction under section 80C only if such "term deposit" is in accordance with the scheme framed and notified by the Central Government in the Official Gazette.
 The aggregate deduction under section 80C however, cannot exceed Rs.
 1,00,000 under any circumstances. - The limit on deduction under section 80CCC with respect to contribution to a pension plan with an Indian insurance company has been increased from Rs.
 10,000 to Rs.
 1,00,000.
 However, the total of tax deduction under sections 80C, 80CCC and 80CCD (contribution to the pension scheme of the Central Government) will be limited to Rs.
 1,00,000 in every case.
 To clarify, this amendment only allows an individual to choose one or more investments qualifying for tax deduction within the overall deductible limit of Rs.
-1,00,000. - Deduction in respect of subscription to long-term infrastructure bonds (80CCF) In computing the total income of an assessee, being an individual or a Hindu undivided family, there shall be deducted, the whole of the amount, to the extent such amount does not exceed Rs.
-20,000, paid or deposited, during the previous year relevant to the assessment year beginning on the 1st day of April, 2011, as subscription to long-term infrastructure bonds as may, for the purposes of this section, be notified by the Central Government. - It was proposed additional deduction of Rs.15,000 under Section 80D to an individual who pays medical insurance premium for his/her parent(s).
+1,00,000. - It was proposed additional deduction of Rs.15,000 under Section 80D to an individual who pays medical insurance premium for his/her parent(s).
 Also note, that the parent(s) NEED NOT be a 'dependant'.
 So now you can buy health insurance for your parents and claim deduction upto Rs 30,000 (Rs.
 35,000 in the case of a senior citizen). - Deduction of Rs.
 50,000 to support the medical expenses (or take insurance cover) of certain dependants who have mental or physical challenges as specified, subject to fulfilling certain prescribed conditions.
 In case of severe disability, the deduction is increased to Rs.
 100,000. - Deduction for expenses incurred on self or certain dependants on the medical treatment of specified diseases, subject to fulfilling certain prescribed conditions-actual expenditure is deductible subject to a cap of Rs.
 40,000 (Rs.
 60,000 in the case of a senior citizen).